JLefortBesnard/JLefortBesnard.github.io/_posts/2019-05-26-FlashFirmware.md

 Connect your tablet to your computer.

 Get back to ODIN on your computer.
 On the log windows, "Added!!" should be written.
-Pick the "options' tab and check that only "Auto Reboot " and "F. Reset Time" are selected.
+Pick the "options" tab and check that only "Auto Reboot " and "F. Reset Time" are selected.

 <img src="{{ site.url }}{{ site.baseurl }}/images/odin2.png" alt="odin2">